intuition-dev/mbMobile/README.md

 ## More

-There are many example apps, and shipped templates include include: an CMS module, a watcher, SPA, Blog, Website, Slides, Dashboard, CRUD, PWA, Electron, Hybrid mobile apps, server-less via AWS | GCP FireStore, RIOTjs, Ads and more.
+There are many example apps, and shipped templates include include: an CMS module, a watcher, SPA, CMS, Website, Slides, Dashboard, CRUD, PWA, Electron, Hybrid mobile apps, server-less via AWS | GCP FireStore, RIOTjs, Ads and more.

 Metabake supports CSS classes in Markdown, plus, because it uses Pug - it can also do any HTML layout.
 But Metabake is not static only - it fully supports and has examples, shipped apps, and docs for dynamic and even mobile apps.